Rin Grand Hotel

-As of 2022, the Rin Grand Hotel is the fifth-largest hotel in Europe and the largest hotel in the European Union in terms of room count, having a total of 1,459 rooms.
+It was formerly known as RIN Grand Hotel, the fifth-largest hotel in Europe and the largest hotel in the European Union in terms of room count, having a total of 1,459 rooms.
 The modern building has two underground floors and 16 overground floors and a constructed surface area of 115000 m2.

 Construction

 At first, the hotel was intended to have 1,000 rooms and the building, only 11 floors and the cost would have been around €30 million.
 But with the demolition of the Rossiya Hotel in 2006, which was the second-largest hotel in Europe at the time with 3,182 rooms, the developers saw an opportunity to construct an even larger hotel than initially envisioned and thus the hotel was upgraded to 1,459 rooms and the building heightened to 15 floors.
 The construction of the Rin Grand Hotel started in 2006 on a 4 ha plot of land located in Southern Bucharest in the Vitan area where no major hotel existed at the time.
 The first 630 rooms were finished in October 2007 and the rest of the 1,459 rooms were finished in March 2008 in time for the 20th NATO Summit held in Bucharest; its invitees occupied 900 rooms.
 The 115000 m2 hotel was built at a cost of €60 million and is owned by the RIN Group.